yacheckalin/react-tips/anti-patterns/README.md

 }
 ```

-> > or to use class instance field sytax
+> > or to use class instance field syntax

 ```javascript
 class Element extends PureComponent {